ashdriod/CadQueryCreations/README.md

 ### License

-This repository is licensed under [MIT License](LICENSE).
+This repository is licensed under Mozilla Public License Version 2.0.
 Feel free to use, modify, and distribute any of the projects as per the license.

 ## Contact